 From 23-29 February 2020, David Morgan visited the Religious Matters program.
-In three stimulating sessions we discussed his forthcoming book manuscript The Thing About Religion (to appear with North Carolina UP).
+In three stimulating sessions we discussed his forthcoming book manuscript The Thing About Religion (to appear with University of North Carolina Press).
 Birgit Meyer interviewed David Morgan about this book project after his return to Durham.
 In the meantime the arrival of the corona pandemic and the necessary measures taken to slow it down have disrupted our work.
 Normally we very much enjoy sharing time and space, and engaging in long and deep discussions.
-The pictures (see the visual impression below the interview – currently offline) give a glimpse of that wonderful normality, which hopefully will return soon.
+The pictures (see the visual impression below the interview) give a glimpse of that wonderful normality, which hopefully will return soon.

 Interview with David Morgan

 What kind of book is The Thing About Religion?
 Who are the intended readers?

 This book’s first audience is undergraduates, though I do not intend that it be limited to them.
 I hope graduate students and many faculty in a variety of disciplines find the book’s consideration of the materiality of religions to be strongly relevant to their work.
 The idea for the book arose when I noticed year after year that graduate students in fields like anthropology, religious studies, and history joined my seminars on religious material culture with great interest in the topic, but little preparation for doing material analysis or familiarity with the literature on material religion.
 So it occurred to me that an accessible book that intervened earlier in their formation might help prepare students to undertake graduate study more productively.

 What is the central “thing” you want to convey?